-If you’re looking for assisted living in New Albany, our local senior living advisors can help you find a safe, welcoming community for you or your loved one.
-Whether you’re searching for luxury assisted living in New Albany or sticking to a budget, we’ll work with you to understand the cost of assisted living in New Albany.
-From there, we’ll show you the best assisted living communities in New Albany for your family member’s budget, lifestyle, and personal care needs.
+If you’re looking for independent living in the New Albany area, our local senior living advisors can help you each step of the way.
+From affordable independent living for seniors to luxury options, we’ll work with you to understand the cost of independent living in New Albany.
+From there, we’ll show you the best independent living communities for your lifestyle, interests, and budget.

 100 Azalea Dr, Oxford, MS 38655

 Studio, 1 Bed, 2 Bed

 Lease by October 29 and get $1,000 off your rent for the first three months.
 THAT’S A SAVINGS OF $3,000!*We are continuing to admit new Residents, where possible and appropriate, to help residents and families in need.
 We will do all we can to help those who are in need of our services now and...